kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 published: true
 ---

-GMail's first problem is UX speed, and it's been well documented by others. \[1\]
+GMail's first problem is UX speed, and it's been well documented by others. \[a\]

 The second is a **sporadic but massive delivery lag**.
 Where emails arrive in my inbox hours after they were sent.